-Joe Moran’s Armchair Nation: An intimate history of Britain in front of the TV is a fantastic read in two ways: as a history of TV and as a social history of post-war Britain.
+Joe Moran’sis a fantastic read in two ways: as a history of TV and as a social history of post-war Britain.
 I have a special interest in broadcasting but think this has much wider appeal.
 It’s very well-written, often funny, a terrific read.

 Or that the 1990 edition of, showing a recipe for chocolate torte requiring liquid glucose, led to stocks not only in the UK but in the whole of Europe selling out.
 Which was as nothing compared to the Great Cranberry Shortage of 1995 – a time when cranberry juice could still be prescribed on the NHS as a treatment for cystitis.

 But as well as all the delicious facts, much thoughtful reflection on the shaping of the country in the latter half of the 20th century, the relationship between the regions and London, changing social mores (remember the effect of seeing David Bowie as, anyone?), the shifting quicksands of class in Britain, and much more.
 Highly recommended.